MockingbirdME/game_md/core_rules/strains.md

 ***Required Traits:***
 * Natural Weapon - claws - as brawling but -1 penetrating damage with armor piercing value of 2.
+* Claws - gain 2 ranks to the climb secondary skill.
-* Highly Mobile - when moving on all fours increase the character’s personal movement skill by 4 ranks when determining the distance the character can move; this applies to both the character’s personal movement score and any speed based skill roll they may make.
+* Highly Mobile - when moving on all fours increase the character’s personal movement skill by 4 ranks when determining the distance the character can move; this bonus only applies to ground movement.
 * Heightened sense - hearing x1, smell/taste x2

 ***Strain Traits:***